Our first time at the cinema in Italy! What a treat it was to experience going to the movies in Lucca!

 The Town of Matera

-While in Italy during 2019, we stayed several days in the small, historic town of Matera located in the Basilicata region of Italy.
+While in Italy in 2019, we stayed several days in the small, historic town of Matera located in the Basilicata region of Italy.
 This region is in the southern half of the peninsula and toward the “instep” of the heel of the boot.

 We stayed several days here and must return one day.
 Matera is mainly known by the two areas, called Sassi of Matera; the Caveoso, and the Barisano which surround the town.
 When visiting in 2019, they were gearing up for the amazing announcement of becoming a UNESCO World Heritage site.
 Read more on our post here.